Saxo Investment Brokerage Review (2024): How to Invest Using SaxoTraderGO?

 Photo credit: Saxo

-On the instrument search box, search for Apple Inc and you’ll see the details about Apple’s price and performance.
-If you decided to buy, click the blue “Buy” button to open up a trade ticket.
+In the instrument search box, search for Apple Inc., and you’ll see details about Apple’s price and performance.
+If you decide to buy, click the blue “Buy” button to open a trade ticket.

 Photo credit: Saxo

-Simply enter your desired amount of shares you want to purchase and click BUY to confirm your purchase.
-(Screenshot from Saxo)
+Simply enter the desired amount of shares you want to purchase and click BUY to confirm your purchase.

 Photo credit: Saxo

-SaxoTraderGO (below) lets you create a watchlist of products that you’re eyeing, which you can track and then place orders for.
-They’ve got pretty detailed video tutorials on their support page on how to place orders for different products.
+SaxoTraderGO (below) lets you create a watchlist of products you’re eyeing, track them, and then place orders for them.
+Their support page has detailed video tutorials on how to place orders for different products.

 Photo credit: Saxo